brianz/blog/content/post/if-youre-not-using-docker-you-should-be.md

 ## Throw away work

-As a heavy user of Python I was very accostomed to using `virtualenv` and `virtualenvwrapper` to test things out.
+As a heavy user of Python I was very accustomed to using `virtualenv` and `virtualenvwrapper` to test things out.
 Want to test out Kafka or Sphinx or whatever?
-No problem, create a new `virtualenv`, install all of your requirements and voila...when your'e done simply `rmvirtualenv mytest` and you're done.
+No problem, create a new `virtualenv`, install all of your requirements and voila...when you're done simply `rmvirtualenv mytest` and you're done.

-With Docker, the need for `virtualenv` pretty much goes aways (although, I'm not getting rid of it anytime soon).
+With Docker, the need for `virtualenv` pretty much goes always (although, I'm not getting rid of it anytime soon).
 Since containers are so cheap it's trivial to build you're own Docker image and install all of the packages you need.
 Here's a two-line `Dockerfile` which will work and can be used to build documentation using the popular (Sphinx)[http://sphinx.pocoo.org] library...I'll